By Charles Gulotta

 If you have just one chance to experience Prince Edward Island’s traditional music and dance, time your trip to be at the St.Margarets Hall on Sunday evening at 7:30 for a Kitchen Party or Ceilidh with Local musicians and stepdancers entertain audiences at a ceilidh, Celtic for kitchen party.
 (By the way, ceilidh is pronounced KAY-lee, and Celtic is Keltic.)

 Nearby Naufrage offers a variety of activities, including deep-sea fishing, birdwatching, clam-digging, a lighthouse (not open to the public), and still another beautiful beach.
 Watch seals swim in the ocean and bald eagles soar overhead.
-See the local fishermen hauling in their daily catch, then sample some of it at the Shipwreck Point Café.
+See the local fishermen hauling in their daily catch.

 History buffs may want to spend a little time exploring St. Margarets site of eighteenth-century French and Scottish settlements.
 As with other places in eastern PEI, the church and cemeteries here have countless stories to tell about those early pioneers from Europe.

 Time for a relaxing drive or peaceful bike ride through the small community of Clear Springs, then on to Hermanville.
-Here you can visit and tour the Prince Edward Distillery, where Canada's first and only potato vodka is produced and sold.
-Or continue to Rock Barra, Bayfield, and on to the endpoint of the North Shore Discovery Drive, Priest Pond.
+Continue to Rock Barra, Bayfield, and on to the endpoint of the North Shore Discovery Drive, Priest Pond.
 From there, you can stay on Route 16 toward East Point and begin the Eastern Beaches Discovery Drive, or turn right onto Route 302 and head to Red Point or Souris.

 Be sure to come back and visit us again!